ahmedfaraz-dev/ahmedfaraz-dev/README.md

   <img align="center" alt="GitHub contribution grid snake animation" src="https://raw.githubusercontent.com/lysciprianno/lysciprianno/output/github-contribution-grid-snake.svg">
 </picture>

-## Welcome to LysCiprianno's Repository! 🚀
+## Welcome to Ahmed Faraz's Repository! 🚀

 Hello!
-I’m **Maria**, a student passionate about technology and design, exploring the low-code world to create innovative solutions quickly and efficiently.
-This repository reflects my journey, combining creativity with powerful tools.
+I’m **Ahmed**, a web developer with a deep passion for technology, design, and building intuitive, dynamic web experiences.
+I’m constantly exploring new tools and techniques to deliver innovative, high-performance web solutions.

+This repository represents my ongoing journey, where I combine creativity with expertise in **HTML**, **CSS**, and **JavaScript** to craft websites that are not only functional but also visually engaging.
+As I continue to grow, I strive to refine my skills and push the boundaries of web development.

+Feel free to explore my projects and track my progress as I work towards becoming a better developer every day.

 Feel free to explore and follow my progress!

 ## About Me